UK digital privacy shield

 Understanding Your UK Privacy Rights: What Does UK GDPR Mean for You?

 You have the right to access your data, rectify inaccuracies, erase your data (the ‘right to be forgotten’), restrict processing, data portability, and object to certain processing.
-Knowing these rights is the first step; enforcing them is where real power lies.
+Knowing these rights is the first step. enforcing them is where real power lies.
 For instance, individuals can successfully request the deletion of old online content by citing their ‘right to erasure’ under UK GDPR.
+The ICO continues to be the primary enforcer of these regulations, providing guidance and taking action against organisations that fail to comply.

 Practical Steps: How to Secure Your Data Online in the UK